-Everything you need to know about switching to natural shampoo bars and my top tips for an easy transition.
+Here's everything you need to know about switching to natural shampoo bars and some top tips for an easy transition.

-I took to Google (Ecosia actually) to find out if I was doing something wrong and discovered that people recommend an ACV (apple cider vinegar) rinse with natural shampoos and this revelation was a total game changer!
-Suddenly there was light at the end of the tunnel and I decided to stick with it.
+I took to the internet to find out if I was doing something wrong and discovered that an ACV (apple cider vinegar) rinse is often recommended with natural shampoos and this revelation was a game changer!
+Suddenly there was light at the end of the tunnel and I decided to stick with the shampoo bar.

-The ACV rinse really dealt with the build up and from that point I felt that my hair was improving each time I washed it.
-I’d say it took about a month for my hair to fully adjust to the natural shampoo bar but this might have been speeded up if I’d discovered the ACV rinse sooner.
-I’m now a convert and will never go back to chemical shampoo in plastic bottles for the sake of my hair and the planet.
+The ACV rinse did deal with the build up of shampoo in my hair and from that point I felt that my hair was improving each time I washed it.
+It took about a month for my hair to fully adjust but this might have been speeded up if I’d discovered the ACV rinse sooner.

 - Rinse your hair thoroughly at each wash to make sure you’re getting rid of every trace of shampoo.